 You open the door at the Columbia Public Health Center and are instantly greeted by a floating array of colorful, furry fabric creatures in the two-story skylight atrium.
-The artist, who goes by the name Monad, created The Unity and Oneness of All (1992) using a variety of colors and textures of upholstery fabric, cotton and fake fur that were sewn by hand into a soft sculpture installation.
+The artist, who goes by the name Monad, created The Unity and Oneness of All (1992) using a variety of colors and textures of upholstery fabric, cotton and artificial fur that were sewn by hand into a soft sculpture installation.
 A “mother” figure with several of her children hover in from the airy atrium ceiling, each connected to the other through a series of strings, hoops and other materials.
 All have both human and animal characteristics.

 The forms, though of the “whimsical, imaginary realm,” says Monad, “signify the unity of people.
 All the different colors and shapes…they recognize humanity.
 These representations show how we’re all connected.
 We’re all dependent on each other, and we support each other, whether we know it or not.”